-Community-focused and independent restaurants are at the heart of every city, town, and village across America, and the world.
-For over 30 years, the James Beard Foundation has celebrated the best of those restaurants, showcased culinary excellence, and provided training for chefs and restaurateurs to use their voices for positive food system change.
+Community-focused and independent restaurants are at the heart of every city, town, and village across America and the world.
+The James Beard Foundation celebrates restaurants that showcase culinary leadership and provides training and resources for chefs and restaurateurs to use their voices for positive food system change.

 Open for Good is the James Beard Foundation’s campaign to help independent restaurants survive this crisis, rebuild better, and thrive for the long term.

 Open for Good programs provide critical resources to help independent restaurants build the capacity to come back stronger, more equitable, more sustainable, and more resilient.

 Critical support and resources to guide reopening and building back better.

 The first Open for Good playbook, Safety First, produced in partnership with the Aspen Institute, World Central Kitchen, and Off Their Plate, is available for free here.

 The James Beard Foundation is hosting webinars to help provide resources for the hospitality industry and to better stay connected throughout difficult times.
 Our Industry support webinars help the industry navigate the challenges of COVID-19.